 Back at Base

 You use these smelters to… well… smelt the ore you found earlier.
 Get some coal from your kiln and put it in your smelters with your ore of choice.
-While you’re waiting for your ore to be melted down, upgrade your workbench by crafting the stations with stars next to them.
+While waiting for your ore to be melted down, upgrade your workbench by crafting the stations with stars next to them.
 Particularly, you want to make yourself a forge.

 The next few steps in your Valheim progression guide are to upgrade all of your gear to bronze.
-This is grindy and takes a while, so go on autopilot and just enjoy playing the game for a little while.
-Build up your base, convince some buddies to get the game and play with you, and just have some fun until all of your gear has been upgraded.
+This is grindy and takes a while, so go on autopilot and enjoy playing the game for a little while.
+Build your base, convince some buddies to get the game and play with you, and just have some fun until all your gear has been upgraded.

 Boss Number Two

 Now that you’re decked out in bronze, or even while you’re still working on your collection, it’s time to get yourself some ancient seeds so that you can spawn the next boss.
-You can get these seeds from grey dwarf hives, and you need three altogether, which can be a bit time-consuming.
+You can get these seeds from grey dwarf hives, and you need three altogether, which can be time-consuming.

 Once you have everything in order, head to the boss arena marked on your map (if you need to sail to it, skip down to where I talk about building a boat.)
 Eat your food for some buffs and throw your seeds into the fire to spawn in the second boss.